 The prosecution may be forced to drop an assault charge if the alleged victim changes their mind and refuses to work them.
 A criminal defense attorney can present arguments before the trial date which may persuade them to do so.

 Get the Best Assault Lawyer to Beat Texas Assault Charges

 Do not fight the prosecution alone.
 Hiring a top assault defense lawyer like Gregg Gallian to stand by your side is the only way to beat these tactics and protect your freedom.
 Having a reputable and bold lawyer on your side is the first step to combating the tactics used by the prosecution.

 Texas is known for its strict legal system, especially regarding violent crimes, including any form of assault.
 A defendant without legal representation is at the hands of the prosecution and they will press for maximum penalties.
 Hiring a criminal defense attorney is the best way to demonstrate that you are serious about beating these charges.

 Do not let the prosecution convict you of a violent crime.
 The right criminal defense attorney can stop the prosecution from enhancing assault charges to the felony level.
 Reach out immediately if you are facing allegations of assault in Dallas, Texas or surrounding areas.

-Gallian Defense Firm continues to help hundreds of clients in Dallas and throughout the State of Texas beat serious criminal charges.
+Gallian Defense Firm has successfully helped hundreds of clients in Dallas and throughout the State of Texas beat serious assault charges.
 Gregg Gallian is a former prosecuting attorney and experienced in handling all types and severities of assault cases.
 He and his team will work diligently to clear your name and reputation.

 Don’t face the harsh legal system alone.
 Hiring the right criminal defense attorney can be the difference between a mandatory prison sentence and dropped charges.
 Let Gregg Gallian fight for you.